 The José Antonio Echeverría Scholarship is awarded every year to an undergraduate and/or graduate FIU student who meets the requirements.
 All undergraduate applicants must enroll in the Undergraduate Certificate Program in Cuban and Cuban-American Studies, if not enrolled at the time of application.
 This requirement is not applicable to graduate students.

 The scholarship was created to honor the memory of José Antonio Echeverría, President of the University Students Federation (FEU in Spanish) at the University of Havana in 1957, who was murdered while defending democracy in Cuba.
 The purpose of this scholarship is to promote the understanding of the political, social, and economic realities of 1950s Cuba, and in particular of the life and legacy of José Antonio Echeverría, and to encourage students to become active in governmental and political affairs.

 In 2007, Echeverría’s family and friends donated $100,000 to establish the scholarship fund at FIU.
 The scholarship has been awarded every year since then.
 The José Antonio Echeverría Foundation announces the scholarship winner(s) every year in October at a fundraising luncheon, where the awarded student(s) are expected to speak.

 This year, the family has decided to grant two scholarships, one for an undergraduate student, and a second one for a graduate student.
-The best two applications received will be awarded $3,000 each. * Fall 2019 and Spring 2020.*
+The best two applications received in their respective categories will be awarded $3,000 each.

 c.
 GPA and Transcripts.
 Applicants must submit unofficial transcripts demonstrating a cumulative grade point average of at least 3.0 on a 4.0 scale at FIU, or, if newly enrolled at FIU, at other institutions attended.

 For more information contact 305-348-1991 or email firstname.lastname@example.org.